 The lookahead bias is a very popular trap in which to fall into.
 It is very easy to peer into the future when you have all the data right in front of your eyes and can make trades according to that data.

-When setting up your backtest, make sure you are not taking the trades until morning, when you can actually make the trades.
+When setting up your backtest, make sure you are not taking the trades until morning, when you can make the trades.

 Pitfall 3: In-Sample Bias

 When you are building your strategy, it is common to focus on one time period.
-You will use that time period to alter the rules and parameters of your strategy so you can hone it.
+You will use that period to alter the rules and parameters of your strategy so you can hone it.
 The problem arises when you use that time period as your only period for testing.
 If you test in a bull market only, your strategy is only bound to work when we are in a bull market.
-If you are thinking, that is fine, because you will only run your strategy in bull markets remember that would fall under the lookahead bias.
+If you are thinking, that is fine, because you will just run your strategy in bull markets remember that would fall under the lookahead bias.
 In reality, you would need to identify a bull market as it’s beginning, a feat, as you know, that can be quite difficult.